natesilva/p-ratelimit/README.md

     interval: 1000,             // 1000 ms == 1 second
     rate: 30,                   // 30 API calls per interval
-    concurrency: 10,            // no more than 10 running at once });
+    concurrency: 10,            // no more than 10 running at once
+    maxDelay: 2000              // an API call delayed > 2 sec is rejected
+});

 async function main() {